Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Cue brands paying hundreds, thousands, and even millions of dollars to reach targeted, well-engaged audiences on one of the web’s most popular platforms.

 Want to get on this super-shiny bandwagon?
 Wondering how much Instagram influencers cost in 2018?
 While every Influencer is unique as a little snowflake, we’re going to be talking in averages here.
-So what is the average pricing?
+So what is the average pricing of an IG influencer?
+Can you negotiate rates?

 We’ve got your back.